 All employees of the Company who have attained the age of 18 years and who have been employed by the Company for 90 days are eligible to participate in the Company's Employee Stock Purchase Plan.
-Under the Plan, each participant authorizes the Company to deduct a specified amount, not to exceed \$500, from his paycheck each month, to which the Company adds a bonus of 75% of such amount, to be used by a depository agent to purchase shares of the Company's common stock for the participant's individual account under the Plan.
-Shares purchased with the Company's bonus vest over a five-year schedule.
+Under the Plan, each participant authorizes the Company to deduct a specified amount, not to exceed \$500, from the participant's paycheck each month, to which the Company generally adds a bonus of 75% of such amount, to be used by a depository agent to purchase shares of the Company's common stock for the participant's individual account under the Plan.